pairinteraction/pairinteraction/docs/installation/advanced/documentation.rst

-.. _Documentation:
+.. _documentation:

 Building the Documentation
 ==========================

-For building the documentation, we are using `Sphinx`_.
+For building the documentation, we are using Sphinx_.
 In order to build the documentation, you first need to set up your :ref:`development environment <system_setup>` and create a :ref:`python environment <python_setup>`.
 If not stated otherwise, all commands described are run from the `docs` folder of the pairinteraction repository.

-In order to install all dependencies to smoothly run `Sphinx`_, you should first run
+In order to install all dependencies to smoothly run Sphinx_, you should first run

 .. code-block:: bash